 By You must safety check all: 1 July 2018 Existing core children’s workers 1 July 2019 Existing non-core children’s workers

 Periodic rechecking must be done every 3 years.

 Components of the safety check

-Full requirements for safety checking are set out in the Vulnerable Children (Requirements for Safety Checks of Children’s Workers) Regulations 2015.
+Full requirements for safety checking are set out in the Children's (Requirements for Safety Checks of Children’s Workers) Regulations 2015.